spectrochempy/spectrochempy/docs/devguide/contributing.rst

 To learn `Git <https://git-scm.com/>`__, you may want to check out the `GitHub help pages <https://help.github.com/>`_ or the `NumPy's documentation <https://numpy.org/doc/stable/dev/index.html>`__.
 There is no shortage of resources on the web on this subject and many tutorials are available.

-Below we give some essential information to get you started with **Git**, but of course if you encounter difficulties, don't hesitate to ask for help.
+Below we give some essential information to get you started with **Git**, but, of course, if you encounter difficulties, don't hesitate to ask for help.
 This may help to solve your problems faster, but it also allows us to improve this part of our documentation based on your feedback.

 Installing git
 ---------------